 Medication for an easily treatable condition may work in as little as one dose, but a medication for chronic conditions may need to be taken for years.

-Ask the pharmacist which category this medication will be in.
+Ask the pharmacist which category this medication falls under.

 8. Why is this new drug better than what they were previously taking?